You definitely want these Maple and Rosemary Brown Butter Pecans in your life...

 Place butter in a large microwave safe bowl.
 Cover bowl with a microwave-safe plate that fits over the top of the bowl*.
 Microwave on high for 2 ½-3 minutes or until butter starts changing color from pale yellow to a light golden brown.
 The butter will continue to cook after you remove it and will turn a bit darker, so don't let it go past light golden.
 Start checking it at 2 ½ minutes and watch carefully.
 Bowl will be hot, so use oven mitts to remove from microwave.
 Let the butter cool for about 10 minutes, then remove plate.

-Add maple syrup, Worcestershire sauce and garlic salt..
-Stir gently to coat, then sprinkle with sea salt and 2 teaspoons of the minced rosemary.
+Add maple syrup, Worcestershire sauce and garlic salt and stir.
+Add the pecans and stir gently to coat, then sprinkle with sea salt and 2 teaspoons of the minced rosemary.
 Transfer pecans to prepared sheet pan and spread to a single layer.

 Bake 20-30 minutes or until golden brown, stirring every 10 minutes.
 (Every oven is different so be sure to check after 20 minutes.)I like to use a heat-resistant silicon spatula for this so the foil does rip.
 Remove from oven and sprinkle with remaining 2 teaspoons of rosemary and a bit more sea salt.
 Toss and set aside to cool.
 Stir several times during cooling to keep nuts from sticking together.